My bluedot is leaking.

 First, let's make sure the filter is secure and locked in place.
 [Video]

 If that doesn't resolve it and it's a very tiny drip of water, it might be one of the valve head tube o-rings.
 Push in and swivel bluedot's little arms [Video] and give it 1 or 2 days to see if the tiny drip stops.
 If no new water shows up after 1 or 2 days, you're all set!
 If it it persists, contact us for a replacement.

 My bluedot is leaking at the connection to my sink or cold water valve.

 Make sure the little black o-ring is in place.
 [Photos/Video]

-Also make sure when you screwed on the the fitting that the lines/threads matched up and aren't crooked.
-[Photos/Video of Mismatched vs. Matched]
+Also make sure when you screwed on the the fitting that the lines/threads match up to your cold water valve and aren't crooked.

 My water looks fizzy/bubbly/effervescent.

 Don't worry, that's just air and totally normal for the first 5-10 minutes while bluedot's filter gets saturated and air gets pushed through the lines.
 Let your water run for 5 minutes or so to flush the air out.

 I don't know when to replace my filter.

 You will need to replace your filter once per year (every 12 months).
 Some people might need to replace theirs twice per year (every 6 or 9 months), depending on their tap water issues and water usage.
 You can sign up for an automatic filter replacement, or we'll remind you as it gets close to your one-year mark.